Caldecott Arts Festival Team

 She is the headmistress of the White House School, an independent School in Whitchurch.
 She has been at the school inspiring pupils, teachers, and parents for 29 years.

 The motto of the school is Honour Wisdom.
 She is a well- known member of the local community and passionate about art and music.
 She is also very well informed about the history of our town and our inspiration, Randolph Caldecott.

 Rachel is now a carer for her husband and works from home offering financial services to support businesses that chime with her ethics.

 ELLEN EDWIN SCOTT

-Ellen Edwin Scott ran the Young Company at London’s Unicorn Theatre from 2010 – 2015.
-She has directed and produced plays for young actors at Southwark Playhouses (where she was Education Director for 3 years), in schools and colleges, parks, and festivals, and on the decks of HMS Belfast!
+Ellen ran the Young Company at London’s Unicorn Theatre from 2010 – 2015.
+As Education Director, at Southwark Playhouses, she directed and produced plays for young actors in schools, colleges, parks, and festivals, and on the decks of HMS Belfast!

 Ellen finished her first full length play, ‘Getting somewhere’ on the Playwright’s Programme at Liverpool Everyman, and continues to be supported by them as a writer and director.